sciZer0/7/v/README.md

 is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and for distributing anything and everything in general — including Universal Basic Income (UBI).

-The process of building this user-base involves creating people's global digital passports
+The process of building this biggest-ever user-base involves creating people's global digital passports

 —  *one passport to one person* —